ryann1004/Capstone_RobertYann/README.md

     Fields; Sightings

 ### Personal Acknowledgments
-- Thank you to all the mentors and fellow Code you students for their knowledge and input.
+- Thank you to all the mentors and fellow Code you students for their support, knowledge and input.
 ``
 ## Authors
 - Robert Yann, student at Code You